60 marketing ideas to boost your real estate marketing strategy

 Retargeting usually has higher conversion rates.
 Just sayin’.

 12. Automatic email marketing campaigns

-By automating your email marketing campaigns you can make your life much easier.
-Placester published a very good article on email marketing campaigns that we recommend reading.
-There are many tools that can help you send out automatic email, like Mailchimp or Constant contact.
+By automating your email marketing campaigns, you can make your life much easier.
+Placester published an excellent article on email marketing campaigns that we recommend reading.
+Many tools can help you send out an automatic email, like Sender, Mailchimp or Constant contact.

 13. Quick, informative replies

 You should have constant access to email, so set it up on your smartphone.
 Keep an eye on your inbox and check notifications.
 Respond to all queries, as soon as you can, even if you don’t have time to write a long reply.
 Use email to encourage leads to give you a call for more details or to set up a meeting.

 14. Email signature

 Keep your email signature simple, but include the following contact info: